 Stranded passengers shall be informed in a timely manner about how they will be redirected to their final destination.
-If onward journeys are unavailable or unreasonably delayed, the transport operator shall provide its passengers with access to food, water, and waiting area with clean restrooms and ventilation.
+If onward journeys are unavailable or unreasonably delayed for more than twelve (12) hours, the transport operator shall provide its passengers with access to food, water, and waiting area with clean restrooms and ventilation.